Skip to Content

 The Story of Pretty Boy Floyd

-The children and I had spent the morning before she arrived, guessing what it would be we thought the automobile, television, or computers?
+We had spent the morning before she arrived guessing what her answer might be—perhaps the automobile, television, or computers?

-There was a heavy pause as Charlotte the Great’s memory scanned the 80-something years of her life.
+There was a heavy pause as Charlotte the Great’s memory scanned her 80-something years of life.

 “Who is Pretty Boy Floyd?” asked my five-year-old.